 We all have "blah" T-shirts that wind up rumpled and never worn.
 So we're on a mission to rescue those tees from the back of the closet — all it takes is punch of color!
-This rainbow cutie is definitely a hit with kids, but we invite grownups to get in on the action, too.
-Why not?
+This rainbow cutie is definitely a hit with kids, but grownups can totally get in on the action, too.

 DIY rainbow-stamped T-shirt